DigonIO/scheduler/doc/pages/examples/job_batching.rst

 In the given example, the job will be scheduled three times a day.
 Note that each call to :meth:`~scheduler.core.Scheduler.exec_jobs` will only call the function handle of the `Job` once, even if several timers are overdue.

+.. warning:: When bundling multiple times in a single :class:`~scheduler.job.Job`, they
+    are required to be distinct within the given context.
+Note that mixing of timezones can lead to indistinguishable times.
+If indistinguishable times are used, a :exc:`~scheduler.util.SchedulerError` will be raised.